 Code specifies a charging code which references a contract under which this charge is applied.
 The code identifier is provided by the Service Provider.

 The charging information provided may not be acceptable to the Service Provider.
 For example, the Service Provider may limit the amount that may be specified for a particular Service or for a particular Service Requester.
-If the information provided is not acceptable, an appropriate fault message may be returned to the requester (SVC0007 and POL0012 are defined as a generic charging fault).
+If the information provided is not acceptable, an appropriate fault message may be returned to the requester (SVC0007 and POL0012 are defined as a generic charging fault, The ‘SVC’ and ‘POL’ service exceptions are defined in [ParlayX_Common]).

 Especially in case of charging operation such as creating a charge or refund, it is strongly recommended to convey a list of relevant operations related to charging over a description part as described above.